philip-harvey/rclone/docs/content/bisync.md

 ### Google Doc files

-Google docs exist as virtual files on Google Drive.
+Google docs exist as virtual files on Google Drive and cannot be transferred to other filesystems natively.
 While it is possible to export a Google doc to a normal file (with `.xlsx` extension, for example), it's not possible to import a normal file back into a Google document.

+Bisync's handling of Google Doc files is to flag them in the run log output for user's attention and ignore them for any file transfers, deletes, or syncs.
-Note that bisync currently ignores Google docs.
-They will show up with a length of `-1` in the listings, and then bisync proceeds to flag and ignore them.
+They will show up with a length of `-1` in the listings.
 This bisync run is otherwise successful:

 ```